 Lifestyle also has a lot to do with hair loss.
 With the current way people live their modern lives, a lot this has neglected important health issues that ultimately create this condition.
 Bad, fatty diets are easily the culprits because of the lack of necessary nutrients to keep hair shiny and healthy.
 Lack of sleep and other sources of stress also trigger the condition among other modern day illnesses.
 Smoking is also considered as a reason for irrational hair loss.

-For those who seek a permanent treatment for hair loss, the Follicular Unit Extraction (FUE) hair transplant method is a great and permanent solution.
+For those who seek a surgical treatment for hair loss, the Follicular Unit Extraction (FUE) hair transplant method is a viable method for both men and women seeking to treat hair loss.
 It is essentially the transfer of healthy hair follicles from a donor area on the scalp and grafting them to a bald or thinning area.

 A special punch device with a diameter that ranges from 0.6 – 0.9 mm is used to extract follicular units that are complete with the necessary glands.
 This separates the unit from surrounding tissues and minimizes the trauma to produce the desired results and minimize the formation of unsightly scars.
 The procedure is done under a very high-powered microscope to allow the surgeon to work with great precision, which is the key to natural-looking transplants.